vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/0_README.md

 - **assets**, **instructor**: You can ignore these folders for the purposes of this lab.
 - **code**: In here, there is one directory you might use:
-	- **FinishedPictureBot-Bing**: This solution file here contains the code used to called the Bing Search API.
+	- **FinishedPictureBot-Bing**: This solution file here contains the code used to call the Bing Search API.
 If you get stuck in the lab, you can refer here.

 > You need Visual Studio to run these labs.
 If you have already deployed a Windows Data Science Virtual Machine for one of the labs, we recommend using that.

 ## Collecting the Keys

-You probably already have a list of keys, we'll just be adding one more for this lab.
+You should already have a list of keys, we'll just be adding one more for this lab.
 We recommend storing the new keys in the same text file you created earlier.

 >_Keys_
 >- Bing Image Search key: